 Have questions about recycling or compost at SF State?
 Please see our Recycling Guide.

 RecycleMania is a national recycling competition for colleges and universities that promotes waste reduction and recycling.
 SF State placed 16th in the nation in 2014.

 Construction & Demolition Recycling

 San Francisco recycles over 80% of all construction and demolition waste.
-Sunset Scavenger and Golden Gate Disposal & Recycling Company are the registered haulers with the city of San Francisco responsible for disposing of SF State's waste.
-They transport construction debris to a modern recycling facility specifically designed to recycle wood, metal, sheetrock, and other construction waste.
+Construction debris is processed in a recycling facility specifically designed to recycle wood, metal, sheetrock, and other construction waste.

-San Francisco Public Utility Commission's SF Greasecycle program is a citywide effort that diverts fats, oils, and grease, away from the sewers and recycling it into biodiesel, an environmentally friendly alternative to petroleum diesel.
-San Francisco State is proud to participate in this program and collected over 18,000 pounds of grease from kitchens on campus in 2009.
+San Francisco Public Utility Commission's SF Greasecycle program diverts fats, oils, and grease away from the sewers and recycles it into biodiesel.
+San Francisco State collects over 18,000 pounds of grease from kitchens each year.